Public-Health-Scotland/phstemplates/README.md

   * `.gitignore` - tells git what files and folders *not* to track or upload to GitHub
   * `README.md` - this page
   * `r-project.Proj` - R project

+## RMarkdown Templates

+This package currently provides two RMarkdown templates: one for producing ISD national statistics reports and one for producing ISD national statistics summary documents.
+You can access these templates in RStudio by clicking File -> New File -> R Markdown -> From Template.